Why join Umi Benefits?

-Once your firm is signed-up, each of your employees can have 2 open Umi Plus memberships to the Umi Health main site at any one time, allowing friends and family to enjoy the benefit too!
+Once your firm has signed-up and purchased a plan, each of your employees can have 2 open Umi Plus memberships to the Umi Health main site at any one time, allowing friends and family to enjoy the benefit too!

 Our corporate benefits access is designed to be incredibly simple for both you and your employees, no matter how large or small your organisation.
-Signing up takes 2 minutes and then... you're done.
+Sign up and purchase a plan in 2 minutes, and then... you're done.
 That's right, leave the rest to us!

 Your employees can manage access for them and their loved ones right away, all they need is their email address.